 - Review and act upon abatement requests for motor vehicle excise.
 Review and act upon personal exemptions for real estate (Elderly, Veterans, Blind, Surviving Spouse).

-- Recommendation on Right of First Refusal from chapter land and prepare roll back calculations
+- Provide recommendations on the Right of First Refusal from chapter land.
+Prepare roll back calculations.

 - Update assessments based upon building permit work and maintain data base for ownership.
 Update Tax maps annually and GIS database Cyclical Inspections.

 What the Assessors Do